Design a flow

 - Click the Enabled toggle to turn the flow on or off.

 Triggers only fire if there are steps connected to them, so the next step is to figure out what steps you want connected to the trigger.
-The exception is legacy Integration Builder triggers, which continue to execute whatever script is associated with them.

 Step 2: Decide what information needs to go where